rougin/ignite/README.md

 ignite.php
 ======

-A simple PHP script that deletes unwanted files and folders then installs [Composer](https://getcomposer.org/), [Doctrine](http://www.doctrine-project.org/), and [Faker](https://github.com/fzaninotto/Faker) for CodeIgniter 3 be ready for writing web applications.
+A simple PHP script that deletes unwanted files and folders then installs [Composer](https://getcomposer.org/) (a dependency manager for PHP) and [Doctrine](http://www.doctrine-project.org/) (an object-relational mapper for PHP 5.3.3+) for CodeIgniter 3 be ready for writing web applications.

 Instructions
 ============
-1. Clone the latest version of CodeIgniter.
+1. Clone the latest version of CodeIgniter (in the develop branch).

   ```git clone https://github.com/EllisLab/CodeIgniter.git```